3M: 21st century

 On May 25, 2018, Michael F. Roman was appointed CEO by the board of directors.
-There are a few international subsidiaries such as 3M India, 3M Japan, and 3M Canada.

 On December 19, 2018, 3M announced it had entered into a definitive agreement to acquire the technology business of M*Modal, for a total enterprise value of $1.0 billion.

 In October 2019, 3M purchased Acelity and its KCI subsidiaries for $6.7 billion, including assumption of debt and other adjustments.

-On May 1, 2020, 3M divested substantially all of its drug delivery business to an affiliate of Altaris Capital Partners, LLC., for approximately $650 million including a 17% interest in the new operating company, Kindeva Drug Delivery.
+On May 1, 2020, 3M divested substantially all of its drug delivery business to an affiliate of Altaris Capital Partners, LLC. for approximately $650 million, including a 17% interest in the new operating company, Kindeva Drug Delivery.

 In December 2021, 3M announced that it would merge its food-safety business with food testing and animal healthcare products maker Neogen.
 The deal, with an enterprise value of about $5.3 billion, closed in September 2022.

 In July 2022, the company announced it would spin off its healthcare assets to form a new, independent firm, likely completing the transaction in 2023.
-3M will retain an ownership stake of 19.9% in the new, publicly-traded health care company and gradually divest the holdings.
+3M will retain an ownership stake of 19.9% in the new, publicly traded health care company and gradually divest the holdings.
+The company will be known as Solventum Corporation.

-In December 2022, the company announced it will stop producing and using the so-called "forever chemicals," that have been commonly used in items such as food packaging, cellphones, non-stick pans, fire-fighting foams, clothing, etc. These chemicals are well known for their water-resistant and non-stick properties, but they are also dangerous pollutants that are linked with serious health problems, including ulcerative colitis and cancer.
-The move comes as governments in the Netherlands and the United States consider actions against the chemicals and 3M.
+In December 2022, the company announced plans to stop producing and using so-called forever chemicals (per and polyfluoroalkyl), which have been commonly used in items such as food packaging, cellphones, nonstick pans, firefighting foams, and clothing.
+These chemicals are well known for their water-resistant and nonstick properties, but they are also dangerous pollutants that are linked to serious health problems, including ulcerative colitis and cancer.
+The move comes as governments in the Netherlands and the United States consider actions against 3M.

+In March 2024, 3M announced the appointment of William "Bill" Brown as chief executive officer to take effect on May 1, 2024.
+Michael Roman would remain in the role of executive chairman.
+Brown, 61, is the former chairman of the board and chief executive officer of L3Harris Technologies.

 Products and patents

-3M produces approximately 60,000 products, as of 2019, and has four business groups focused on safety and industrial, transportation and electronics, health care, and consumer products.
-3M obtained its first patent in 1924, and acquires approximately 3,000 new patents annually.
+As of 2019, 3M produces approximately 60,000 products, and has four business groups focused on safety and industrial, transportation and electronics, health care, and consumer products.
+3M obtained its first patent in 1924 and acquires approximately 3,000 new patents annually.
 The company surpassed the 100,000-patent threshold in 2014.